zanminkian/git-validator/packages/fenge/README.md

 - 💪 **Enhanced Type Safety**: This tool provides the strictest `tsconfig` settings and type patches to bolster the type safety of TypeScript projects.
 It is also compatible with pure JavaScript projects.
 - 💃 **Formatting**: This tool ensures code consistency across your codebase and minimizes merge conflicts by automatically formatting code.
 It additionally supports the sorting of imports and `package.json` files.
-- 📏 **Linting**: The tool comes equipped with a comprehensive set of rules for static code analysis, which helps catch errors and prevent poor coding practices in JavaScript.
+- 📏 **Linting**: This tool comes equipped with a comprehensive set of rules for static code analysis, which helps catch errors and prevent poor coding practices in JavaScript.
 - 🪝 **Git Hooks**: After installation, committing code via Git triggers automatic formatting and linting checks.
 No additional package installations are required.

 ## Highlights